m4tx/satori-enhancements/README.md

 * General:
   * Removing UI clutter
   * Replacing some image assets (e.g. Satori Premium logo) with an option to configure what are they changed to
+  * Improving styles (e.g. using more distinctive link color)
   * Adding tab-order in forms for quicker navigation
   * Auto-redirect to the recent contest when opening homepage URL
 * Problems: